IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

     **b**.
 Select **Single turn**.
 Enabling multi-turn conversation (by selecting Entire conversation) is not yet supported for the solution on-premises.
 Be mindful in using this option and help ensure that the client understands what is supported in the solution.

     **c**.
-Specify the text appears to expand the list of citations in the assistant (except web chat client).
+Specify the text that appears to instruct the user to expand the list of citations in the assistant (except web chat client).

     **d**.
 Select **Rarely** for the tendency to say "I don't know" setting.